 Divorce for Doctors

 The law explicitly defines the length of time a party can receive spousal maintenance.
-In cases where the marriage lasted between ten and twenty years, spousal maintenance can be awarded for up to five years.
-For marriages lasting between twenty and thirty years, spousal maintenance can be awarded for up to seven years, and for marriages lasting thirty years or more, spousal maintenance can be granted for up to ten years.Meet With a Trusted Divorce Lawyer in Dallas
+In cases where the marriage lasted between 10 and 20 years, spousal maintenance can be awarded for up to five years.
+For marriages lasting between 20 and 30 years, spousal maintenance can be awarded for up to seven years, and for marriages lasting 30 years or more, spousal maintenance can be granted for up to to 10 years.Meet With a Trusted Divorce Lawyer in Dallas

 Dividing assets in a divorce where one spouse is a doctor who earns a high income and has significant earning potential can be a complex process, and the parties may not agree on what constitutes an equitable distribution.
 Navigating the intricacies of divorce for doctors requires skill and experience in assessing high-value assets and negotiating a reasonable division of property.
 The divorce attorneys of the McClure Law Group are well-versed in handling complex marriage dissolution cases and will aggressively pursue a settlement that provides you with a fair division of assets.
 We represent individuals in Dallas, Fort Worth, Irving, Garland, Garland, Richardson, Frisco, McKinney, and Rockwall.
 Additionally, we represent parties in other cities in Dallas, Tarrant, Grayson, Collin, Denton, and Rockwall Counties.
 We can be contacted at 214.692.8200 or through our online form to schedule a consultation.